 Quality meat is hard, if not impossible to find at a local chain grocery store and the days of having a local butcher are all but gone for most of us.
-Enter Meat The Butchers, a new online meat delivery service that delivers the highest quality proteins to your doorstep, at an affordable price.
-I have ordered from MTB several times now and my experience has been overwhelmingly positive.
+Enter Meat The Butchers, an online meat delivery service that delivers quality proteins to your doorstep.
+I have ordered from MTB several times now and my experience has been mostly positive.

 What I Loved

 I loved the freshness and quality of the beef and seafood.
-The flavor of the ribeye I first ordered is like no grocery store meat you’ll ever buy; it just tastes clean, like real beef should taste.
-The Chilean sea bass was also to die for and was unbelievably fresh.
-Beyond the taste, I really appreciate that MTB sources all of their meats from sustainable family farms and ranches as opposed to corporate farms.
+The flavor of the ribeye I first ordered is like no grocery store meat you’ll ever buy; it tastes clean, like real beef should taste.
+That said, some guests I served it too said they found it somewhat gamey.
+The Chilean sea bass was to die for and was unbelievably fresh.
+Beyond the taste, I really appreciate that MTB sources all of their meats from sustainable family farms and ranches.

 The convenience is also huge for me — being able to make my order and select a specific delivery date for a dinner party or cookout is extremely helpful.
-I can have fresh steaks delivered the day of my party and not have to plan a trip to the butcher’s shop while busy preparing for guests.
+That said, I have had a couple of hiccups with their delivery; this may be attributed to growing pains for a new business.
+Having fresh steaks delivered the day of a party and not have to plan a trip to the butcher’s shop while busy preparing for guests is important.
+Though, the risk of not having your meat on time does exist with MTB, and I haven’t had those delivery issues with other online meat delivery services.
+Again, I’ll chalk it up to the newness of their service and working out the kinks.

 What Could Be Improved